alanvardy/alan_vardy/posts/2022/09-24-coding-contentedly.md

 I spent the better part of a year in Afghanistan a lifetime ago, searching for IEDs and occasionally being shot at.
 Of course, deploying to a conflict zone was full of excitement and stress, but it was different.
 I was scared at times, even grim, but at no time did I ever doubt my sanity in the way I have when I am troubleshooting multiple overlapping issues in a production environment.

-Collaborating with a team can also be challenging, giving and accepting criticism and learning to compromise.
+Collaborating with a team can also be challenging.
+It involves giving and accepting criticism and learning to compromise.
 Even if there are no interpersonal issues, communicating with other humans and reaching a consensus takes effort.
 Many programmers did not enter the profession due to a burning desire to work with people, so I think it is ironic that the human element is so present and difficult when developing software.
 I want to express a few things I have learned so far, and I hope I will learn many more as time goes on.
 I write this blog to my past self as much as anyone else.

 ## It's OK if you are wrong